CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 The following aspects, for example, should be considered in the teleworking regulations:

 * ** Working time regulation: ** It should be regulated how the working hours are distributed among activities between the institution and the teleworker.
-Fixed times must also be set at which the employee can be reached at the teleworking station.
+Fixed times must also be set at which the employee can be reached at the teleworkstation.
 * ** Response times: ** It should be regulated at what intervals the teleworkers are to retrieve current information (for example, how often emails are read) and in which period of time they have to respond.
 * ** Handling of confidential information: ** In teleworking, confidential information is processed both analogously, for example on paper, as well as digitally.
 Regardless of the form in which information is available, it must be protected from unauthorized access and other security risks.
 Therefore, the entire life cycle of confidential information is adequately secured.
 * ** Tools: ** It should be specified which tools the teleworker may use and which should not be used (for example, not released software).
 Thus, an e-mail connection can be provided, but the use of other Internet services are prohibited.
 Furthermore, it could be prohibited to use data carriers such as DVDs or USB sticks, if the teleworkstation does not require this.